About the programme

 What are the different options?

-For your first year, you can choose either to go to the University of Sheffield, in the United Kingdom, or the Andalusian School of Public Health in Granada, Spain.
+For your first year, you can choose to go either to the University College Dublin (Ireland), the University of Sheffield (United Kingdom), the Andalusian School of Public Health in Granada (Spain) or the University of Liège (Belgium).
 During the second year, you can choose between 7 specialisations in Poland, France, The Netherlands or Spain.
 The list of available courses in each institution can be found under the "Programme Description" tab of this website.

 The second year (or specialisation year) includes a mandatory placement and dissertation work which are linked to eachother according to local rules and practices.

 Europubhealth+ Alumni now work mainly in public or non-profit institutions, in different countries (some stay in Europe and some go back to their home countries).
 Most of them have obtained a position as manager or project coordinator, where they use both their technical expertise and the social skills developed through their Europubhealth+ experience.

 According to the specialisation undertaken during the second year, they work in different fields of public health: